trans-travel/trans-travel/notes/usa-general.md

 Beyond this, in March, 2025, non-citizens have been arrested by immigration authorities for participating in anti-genocide protests, which the USA considers antisemitic.
-Unlike widely recognized antisemitic activity (for instance, Nazi salutes), the USA's policy is that protests against military action by Israel against Palestinian civilians is antisemitic and reason to remove people from the USA, using special powers granted to the Secretary of State, who personally has authorized actions under Trump's orders. (updated Mar.
-16, 2025).
+Unlike widely recognized antisemitic activity (for instance, Nazi salutes), the USA's policy is that protests or academic/journalistic works that are critical of military action by Israel against Palestinian civilians is antisemitic and evidence of support for terrorism.
+This is used to detain or remove people from the USA, sometimes using special powers granted to the Secretary of State, who personally has authorized actions under Trump's orders.
+Some have been sent to work camps in third-party countries.

 The USA has also announced it plans to use terrorism laws against some anti-Tesla protesters.